 In June 1999, PGE reached an agreement for the sale of the Company's distribution system in four cities in Columbia County to West Oregon Electric Cooperative (West Oregon) for \$7.9 million.
 The agreement, subject to approval by the Oregon Public Utility Commission, provides for the transfer of approximately 7,200 PGE customers to West Oregon.
-In conjunction with the agreement, a new unregulated company has been formed to provide utility distribution services within West Oregon's service territory.
-The sale is not expected to have a material effect on the financial condition or results of operations of the Company.
+In September 1999, the voters within three of the cities approved annexation to the Columbia River People's Utility District (CRPUD); voters in the remaining city approved annexation to the Clatskanie People's Utility District (Clatskanie).
+CRPUD and Clatskanie have taken initial steps to condemn most of the facilities PGE agreed to sell to West Oregon.
+PGE, West Oregon, CRPUD, Clatskanie, and the OPUC staff are negotiating to resolve issues related to this matter.
+Although not expected to have a material effect on the financial condition or results of operations of the Company, it is not yet certain what the ultimate outcome of these negotiations will be.